6RD not working in latest snapshots

 Maybe that's where the problem is, maybe it's not....I have no idea.
 All the other rules seem to differ only in the change between "wan_st" & "stf0".

-#25 Updated by Christopher Blake almost 6 years ago
+#25 Updated by Christopher Blake about 6 years ago

 Having the same issue here.
 I also have Charter for my carrier.
 I am able to get a IPv6 IP, but am unable to ping, or visit any IPv6 website.